-These lollipops were kids’ favorites a couple of decades back, although they didn’t seem to be so common in my hometown I found them more often when I was living in Santo Domingo, and never missed the chance to buy a couple because it might be a while until I found another vendor and satisfy my cravings.
+These lollipops were kids’ favorites a couple of decades back, although they didn’t seem to be so common in my hometown.
+I found them more often when I was living in Santo Domingo, and never missed the chance to buy a couple because it might be a while until I found another vendor to satisfy my cravings.

 A few years ago I decided to add the recipe to our site, and to be honest I had to make up the recipe, as I couldn’t find anyone who knew how to make them.
 This is not something people make at home.
-In the course of my research, though, I found an interesting piece of information: these are called memelos.
+In the course of my research, though, I found an interesting piece of information: these are called memelos, cacos or churumbeles.
 Or perhaps it’s a regional name.
 I just knew them as caramelos rellenos de dulce.

 More often than not the ones I bought were filled with dulce de leche, or milk fudge, but at least once I found one filled with coconut and milk fudge, it totally blew my mind.